 History gives our pupils the knowledge, skills and understanding of the world around them and significant events that have happened in the past.
 History should inspire pupils' curiosity to know more about the past.

 We enhance the children’s learning through exciting activities.
 The Stone Age comes to life when Ug visits and they get hands-on experience of ancient technology and skills, through role-play and using artefacts.
 Dressing up and a visit to Honeywood museum transports children back to Victorian times.
 Taking part in WWII day provides context and empathy.
+Experiencing building the great pyramid of Giza and being a mummy allows children to think like an Egyptian.
 Such events ensure that children truly enjoy their learning.
+These activities also inspire children to create some excellent homework projects!

 We teach children to realise that history is all around them, unfolding each day.
 Through lessons, visitors and trips they gain an understanding of people throughout history, the challenges they faced and how they overcame them.